romankempt/aimstools/docs/workflows/relaxation.md

 | `fmax` | Choose `5e-2` or `1e-3` if possible. |
 | `fix_symmetry` | When you have refined the structure, you may fix the symmetry. |

-If your structures does not converge for a stricter criterion of `fmax`, this might be an indication that you have to choose a denser `k_grid` or even tighter numerical settings, such as `sc_accuracy_rho 1e-7`.
+If your structure does not converge for a stricter criterion of `fmax`, this might be an indication that you have to choose a denser `k_grid` or even tighter numerical settings, such as `sc_accuracy_rho 1e-7`.
 If your system is very flexible (e.g., rotating organic groups), then it might not be possible to set such a strict convergence criterion.

 ## Converging geometries for phonons